-Airport rules as of now: You can take an Uber TO nearly every airport in the US, but only some airports allow you to request X and XL rides FROM the airport.
-Check out your city’s page on Uber.com for more info.
+Uber now picks up passengers from most airports, but not all.
+An Uber will drop you off at nearly every airport in the US, but some airports don’t allow you to request X and XL rides FROM the airport.
+Check Uber.com/cities for info about the airport you plan to visit.

 UberX – For groups up to 4 (2-3 with luggage)